 Grant Applicants should submit a proposal containing the following information:

-• Academic status (if any).
-State whether you are a graduate student or an undergraduate student.
+- Academic status (if any).
+State whether you are a graduate student or an undergraduate.
 CALS grants are also available to non-students conducting research on California lichens.
 CALS grants are available to individuals only and will not be issued to institutions.

-• Your signature, as the person performing the project and the one responsible for dispersing the funds.
+- Your signature, as the person performing the project and the one responsible for dispersing the funds.
+All of the information related to your application may be submitted electronically.

 Review: Members of the Grants Committee conduct anonymous evaluation of grant proposals once a year based on completeness, technical quality, consistency with CALS goals, intended use of funds, and likelihood of completion.
 Grant proposals received by October 1 each year will be considered for that year’s grant cycle.
 The Grants Committee brings its recommendations for funding to the Board of Directors of the California Lichen Society, which has final say regarding approval or denial.

-Grant Amounts: CALS typically oﬀers two grants of $750.00 and $1000.00 each year.
-Usually, two grants are awarded to separate individuals, however during some years both grants were awarded to one person.
-All grants are partially dependent on member contributions. therefore the amounts of these awards may vary from year to year.
-Contact the committee Chair for an estimate of the available funding for a given year.
+Grant Amounts: CALS typically offers two grants of $750.00 and $1000.00 each year.
+Typically grants are awarded to two separate individuals, however depending on the quality of the applications and the amount of funding available, the committee maintains the option to disburse funds as appropriate.
+All grants are partially dependent on member contributions, therefore the amounts of these awards may vary from year to year.
+The total amount of funding available for 2017 is $3500.

 Obligations of recipients: 1) Acknowledge the California Lichen Society in any reports, publications, or other products resulting from the work supported by CALS.
-2) Submit an article to the CALS Bulletin.
+2) Submit an article to the Bulletin of the California Lichen Society.
 3) Submit any relevant rare lichen data to California Natural Diversity Data Base using NDDB’s field survey forms.
-See http://californialichens.org/conservation for additional information.
+See http:// californialichens.org/conservation for additional information.

-How to submit an application: Please email submissions or questions to the committee Chair at grants at californialichens dot org by October 1 of the current calendar year.
-All of the information related to your application may be submitted electronically.
+How to submit an application: Please email submissions or questions to the committee Chair at grants@californialichens. org by October 1 of the current calendar year.
 The current Chair is Tom Carlberg.